 A Partnership to Preserve a Legacy

-We invite you to partner with Loyola University Chicago and Casa Italia to honor a proud tradition of hard work and perseverance.
+We invite you to partner with Loyola University Chicago and Casa Italia (pictured below) to honor a proud tradition of hard work and perseverance.

 An endowed tenured professorship of Italian American Studies within Loyola’s interdisciplinary studies program in the College of Arts and Sciences would offer a number of benefits.
 Such a professor could:

 - Ensure that students receive a well-rounded Italian American educational experience, including Italian language instruction, courses on history and culture, and exposure to the John Felice Rome Center

 - Create a relationship with the Italian American Studies Association (IASA) to expand the visibility and reach of this new program